 6. The front seats are perfectly bolstered to keep you locked in place while you go over bad roads.
-Even the soft fabric for centre and rough patches on the edges of the seat helps in minimising unnecessary motion.
+Even the soft fabric on center and rough patches on the edges of the seat helps in minimizing unnecessary motion.

 7. Its compact dimensions allow me to get in and out of tight spaces.

-8. Fuel efficiency is impossibly good and the maintainence costs haven't surprised me yet.
+8. Fuel efficiency is impossibly good and the maintenance costs haven't surprised me yet.
 Each service costs approximately Rs 4-5,000.

 It's the perfect car for me.
 Nothing else would've suited me better.
 I just hate the step-motherly treatment General Motors has been giving to its Indian customers with no fresh products for a long time.